 I used to be a complete mani snob and loved treating myself to monthly (at least) salon appointments.
 This year, however, I've really leaned into doing my nails at home, and I always get compliments on how "professional looking" the results are.
 I've also been experimenting with press-on nails and have been loving the cool vibe that they lend to my manis.

 I'm sure I'll eventually jump back on the lipstick train, but between spending 98% of my time at home and wearing masks, I can count on my hands the number of times I've picked up an actual tube of lipstick.
 (And I kind of don't miss it?!)
 I've actually found I prefer how low-maintenance and pretty tinted stains, balms, glosses, and oils are.
-The sky is the limit, and I have lots of favourites, but I've become pretty attached to Pat McGrath's Lip Fetish Balms for the perfect ratio of hydration and color.
+The sky is the limit, and I have lots of favourites, but I've become pretty attached to the new MAC Glow Play Lip Balms for the perfect ratio of hydration and colour.

 Don't get me wrong.
 If I'm going to smother some kind of tint all over my face, I want some damn coverage.
 (Barely-there tinted moisturisers seem pointless to me.)
 But considering how much time I'm spending at home, a heavy, full-coverage base just isn't my thing anymore.
 And I think I might break up with it for good.
 It Cosmetics makes this amazing CC cream that not only gives you the most radiant (yet not greasy-looking) finish but that is also packed with sun protection.